Café Complexité

 We will hear from experts presenting key concepts, methodologies, or case studies to illustrate their approach to complexity in their daily work.
 Attendees are welcome to raise areas of interest or share their challenges, which we can explore as a group through a complex systems lens.

-The Café will run once a month in The Atom—Te Kahu o Te Ao innovation space, 33 Bunny Street, Pipitea Campus.
+The Café will run once a month on Thursdays in The Atom—Te Kahu o Te Ao innovation space, 33 Bunny Street, Pipitea Campus.
 As you enter the Ground Level of Rutherford House, the Atom is immediately to your right.

 View of the Atom meeting space with tables